 At this point, you’ll see your iPad’s home screen.
 Choose your Photos app and it will open in split view next to Procreate.

 Now that we’ve talked about enabling Procreate’s split screen, let’s talk about some pros and cons of using it, especially in relating to Procreate’s reference photo feature.

-There are two main benefits that I find for using Procreate’s split screen feature.
+There are two main benefits that I find for using the split screen feature with Procreate.
 This is going to apply specifically for photos, since we’re talking about using it instead of Procreate’s reference image feature.

 Here they are: